stevebholt/rpad500/_pages/syllabus.md

 <div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; height: 0; overflow: auto; -webkit-overflow-scrolling: touch;"><iframe id="ensembleEmbeddedContent_jxiyHnjxrk6-7l8ENxzw9g" src="https://ensemble.itec.suny.edu/hapi/v1/contents/1eb2188f-f178-4eae-beee-5f04371cf0f6/plugin?embedAsThumbnail=false&displayTitle=false&startTime=0&autoPlay=false&hideControls=true&showCaptions=false&displaySharing=false&displayNotes=false&displayAttachments=false&displayLinks=false&displayEmbedCode=false&displayDownloadIcon=false&displayMetaData=false&displayCredits=false&audioPreviewImage=false&displayCaptionSearch=false&displayViewersReport=false&displayAxdxs=false&displayComments=false" title="Zotero Introduction" frameborder="0" style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" scrolling="no" allowfullscreen></iframe></div>

+**TIP:** When you receive an announcement that the group invitations for the class library have been sent, go to the Zotero.org, login to your account, and click the groups tab.
+You should see RPAD 500 with a red button that says join.
+Click join.
+In the Zotero app, click the green refresh circle in the top right and the class library should appear.
+{: .notice--success}

 ### Recommended Texts
 *Understanding American Politics and Government* by J.J.
 Coleman, K.M.
 Goldstein, and W.G.
 Howell is a good resource for getting a basic primer on American Government.
 There will be a very basic primer in the course, but some students may need a bit more and this book is a good place to start.